 Admitted Students Portal

-We hope you will join the Class of 2021 Facebook Group.
+We hope you will join the Class of 2023 Facebook group.
 We set it up especially for you and your fellow admitted students.
 It should be a great way to connect with some of your future classmates before you get to law school.
-The group will be created in early January, so check back soon for updates.
+It's a closed group, and only members of the admitted class will be allowed to join.

 We also encourage you to become a fan of the KU Law Facebook page, to consider following us on Twitter and Instagram, and to become a regular reader of the KU Law Blog.
 We use these outlets to share school news, photos, student blogs and more.